arun96/KinVis/README.md

 This is a very early version of the application - there are still bugs that we need to fix.
 We will be such fixes and changes over the coming 1-2 months.

-To run KinVis, download the code files, and run either server.R or app.R in RStudio.
-In this version, you must have a folder named "DATA" in your working directory, with the files you wish to visualize.
+To run KinVis, download the code files, and run the function in RunKinVis.R, passing in the location (absolute path) of your data folder.
+In the application, you will have to browze to that folder to select the population files - the location where these files are located must be the location passed into the runKinVis() function.
+We hope to make this easier to use in future versions.